-Mark Shepard is an artist and architect whose work addresses contemporary entanglements of technology and urban life.
+Mark Shepard is an artist, architect and researcher whose work investigates the entanglements of contemporary technologies and urban life.

 His Tactical Sound Garden [TSG], an open source software platform for cultivating virtual sound gardens in urban public space, has been presented at museums, festivals and arts events internationally, including the Design Museum, Barcelona; The Contemporary Museum, Baltimore, Maryland; Conflux Festival 2006, Brooklyn, New York; ISEA 2006, San Jose, California; SIGGRAPH 2007, San Diego, California; Futuresonic, Manchester, UK; Sonar Festival, Barcelona, Spain; The Electronic Language International Festival – FILE 2007, São Paolo, Brazil; and the Arte.Mov Festival for Mobile Media Art, Belo Horizonte, Brazil.